robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 This document defines a new verifiable data structure profile for the COSE Receipts document {{-cose-receipts}} specifically for use with ledgers based on post-order traversal binary Merkle trees and which are designed for high throughput, ease of replication and compatibility with commodity cloud storage.

-Proving and verifying are defined in terms of the cryptographic asynchronous accumulator described by [ReyzinYakoubov].
-The technical advantages of post-order traversal binary Merkle trees are discussed in [CrosbyWallachStorage] and [PostOrderTlog].

 Post-order traversal binary Merkle trees, also known as history trees, are more commonly known as Merkle Mountain Ranges.

 --- middle